hummpe/vroom/RadioCarSimulator/RadioCarSimulator/ReadMe.txt

 	positions ranging from 0 <-> 3 in the x- and y-axis

+	This assumption leads to the sample input given:

+	8 6
+	2 3 N
+	FFFRFFLBB	failing, because at the 3rd command (F), the car	will be at position [2, 6] - which will render the	center point of the car at [2.5, 6.5] => Out of bounds

 TODO:
 -	Add more descriptive comments in the "logic heavy"